 Chora is built almost in the center of the east coast and is the most significant harbor in the island.

 According to archeological finds, the island has been inhabited since 6000 B.C.
 Chios town was built by Ions little before 1000 B.C.
 So, Chora has a history of more than 3000 years time.
-During this period Chios enjoyed great prosperity but also a decline.
+During this period Chios enjoyed great prosperity.

 Chios Town, as an important educational and spiritual center that it is, has many excellent schools of all degrees of education, from nursery schools to lyceums, libraries (Adamandios Korais library) and the great Spiritual and Cultural Center of the island (Homerion), where conferences and councils of any kind are held, cultural manifestations, theatrical performances and generally many different artistic activities.